Information for Students

 www.kudos.cascaid.co.uk – gives you all the information you need to make important decisions about future careers and what subjects, courses and training you can do to reach your career destination.

-www.mycareerspringboard.org – Springboard is for pupils.
+www.mycareerspringboard.org – Springboard is for students.
 It is divided into two main sections: the Career Test and the Career Exploration Tool.
-In tandem, these two interactive tools allow pupils to find some career inspiration and gain an insight into their different career options.
+In tandem, these two interactive tools allow students to find some career inspiration and gain an insight into their different career options.

 www.notgoingtouni.co.uk – opportunities that exist outside of university.

-www.push.co.uk – Push helps pupils make informed decisions about their future after school or college, whether that means employment or higher education.
+www.push.co.uk – Push helps students make informed decisions about their future after school or college, whether that means employment or higher education.

 www.startprofile.com – investigate careers, watch videos and get great advice, find out about employers and work experience opportunities in your area.